ordina-jworks/ordina-jworks.github.io/_posts/2020-10-31-monitoring-spring-prometheus-grafana.md

 To be able to monitor custom metrics we need to import `MeterRegistry` from the Micrometer library and inject it into our class.
 This gives us the possibility to use [counters](https://github.com/micrometer-metrics/micrometer/blob/master/micrometer-core/src/main/java/io/micrometer/core/instrument/Counter.java#L25){:target="_blank" rel="noopener noreferrer"}, [gauges](https://github.com/micrometer-metrics/micrometer/blob/master/micrometer-core/src/main/java/io/micrometer/core/instrument/Gauge.java#L23){:target="_blank" rel="noopener noreferrer"}, [timers](https://github.com/micrometer-metrics/micrometer/blob/master/micrometer-core/src/main/java/io/micrometer/core/instrument/Timer.java#L34){:target="_blank" rel="noopener noreferrer"} and more.

 To demonstrate how we can use this, I added 2 classes in our basic Spring application.
 DemoMetrics has a custom Counter and Gauge, which will get updated every second through our DemoMetricsScheduler class.
 The counter gets incremented by one, and the gauge will get a random number between 1 and 100.

-##### DemoMetrics
+##### DemoMetrics class

 ``` java
 @Component